Multilingual and Multi-topical Benchmark of Fine-tuned Language models and Large Language Models for Check-Worthy Claim Detection: Introduction

+As a check-worthy claim is considered such a factual statement which can cause a potential harm (to a society, to a health of individuals, etc.) and thus is worth to be fact-checked.
+In Table~\ref{tab:check-worthy-ex} we present an example of a check-worthy and non-check-worthy claim.
+The first claim is check-worthy due to its potential impact on public health and safety, warranting a fact-check to ensure accurate information for the public.
+The second claim is non-check-worthy due to extensive debunking and overwhelming evidence, making fact-checking redundant and of minimal value.

+Since the misinformation come in many topics, languages and writing styles, the problem of check-worthy claim detection applies not only to the news articles with well polished and structured content, but also to social media discussions with often unstructured and noisy content, as well as to multiple languages or topical domains.
+Nevertheless, the current state-of-the-art models are mostly specialized to narrow domains, limited to small subsets of topics or languages, or exclusively to English~\cite{stammbach2023environmental,reddy2022newsclaims}.
+While current research is constrained by limitations in existing works, this paper seeks to conduct a more comprehensive comparison with the goal of identifying the most general model.
+Consequently, there is a lack of an appropriate benchmark dataset or study that offers explicit insights into the comparative performance of these models and their ability to generalize across diverse out-of-domain scenarios.

-In our study, we first surveyed the existing datasets and models for the task of Check-worthy claim detection.
-As the state-of-the-art is focused on narrow sub-problems limited in topical, linguistic and formal variability, we constructed a \emph{general claim dataset}, that would fit the task more broadly.
+In this study\footnotemark[1], we therefore for the first time surveyed the existing datasets and models for the task of Check-worthy claim detection.
+As the state-of-the-art is focused on narrow sub-problems limited in topical, linguistic and formal variability, we constructed a \emph{general claim dataset} that would fit the task more broadly.
 It is composed of multiple existing datasets with emphasis on the variability of topics, languages and writing styles.
-We then trained smaller LLMs using a fine-tuning approach tailored to Check-worthy claim detection and compared their performance to selected exLLMs used in a zero-shot setting.
+Utilizing the obtained general claim dataset, we provide a novel comparison of the state-of-the-art large language models (LLMs), fine-tuned specifically for the task of Check-worthy claim detection.

+In addition, with the emergence of LLMs there was a widespread belief that such powerful models would be able to perform any task in the NLP domain without the requirement for fine-tuning, and to perform it better than a human or models created so far, which are based on much smaller architectures than LLMs~\cite{DBLP:journals/corr/abs-2302-08091, How_ChatGPT}.
+They have already been used for zero-shot identification of factual claims~\cite{li2023selfchecker} as well as in~\cite{CheckThatLab-GPTvsBERT} where authors conducted a comparison of ChatGPT and BERT model fine-tuned on CheckThat!
+Lab's check-worthy claims extraction task.
+These studies however focused exclusively on limited scenarios and did not covered the most recent LLMs like GPT-4, which are expected to perform better as the previous generation of the LLMs.

+In this study, we therefore compared the performance of fine-tuned language models with the most recent LLMs (like GPT-4) applied in zero-shot setting.
+Such so-far-missing comparison provides insights on how the most recent advancement compare to the state-of-the-art of a check-worthy claims detection task.